Heat force Game 6, top Lakers to stave off elimination

 LAKE BUENA VISTA, Fla.
-(AP) — The trophy was ready.
+(AP) — Jimmy Butler was slumped over a video board behind the baseline in the final seconds, exhausted, gasping for air.

-Jimmy Butler and the Miami Heat delayed its appearance.
-The NBA Finals are not over, not after Butler and the Heat pulled off a virtuoso performance in Game 5 on Friday night.

-Butler had 35 points, 12 rebounds and 11 assists, and the Heat watched Danny Green’s wide-open 3-pointer in the final seconds bounce off the rim on the way to beating Los Angeles 111-108 — cutting the Lakers’ lead in the title series to 3-2.
+The NBA Finals — and Miami’s title chances — are not over, not after Butler and the Heat pulled off a virtuoso performance in Game 5 on Friday night.
+Butler had 35 points, 12 rebounds and 11 assists, and the Heat held off Los Angeles 111-108 to cut the Lakers’ lead in the title series to 3-2.

+“That’s Jimmy Butler,” Heat center Bam Adebayo said.
+“That’s our max player and that’s who we go to in these moments.”

+With good reason.
+He didn’t let them down, not even on a night where LeBron James — seeking a fourth title and the player with the best closeout-game record in NBA history — was masterful.

 Game 6 is Sunday night.